Skip to content

 Choose the right detergent and skip fabric softener

 Use a mild, liquid detergent formulated for delicates or fine fabrics.
-Powder detergents can leave residue trapped in the fibers, and harsh formulas strip the natural softness that makes Tencel so comfortable.
+Powder detergents can leave residue trapped in the fibers, and harsh formulas strip the natural softness that makes microfiber-spandex blend so comfortable.
 Skip fabric softener entirely; it coats the fibers and reduces the moisture-wicking performance your JudyP pieces are specifically designed to deliver.

 Here is a quick reference for what to use and avoid: